getsolus/help-center-docs/configuration/configuring-mouse-and-touchpad/en.md

 +++
 # Configuring Mouse and Touchpad

-Change your mouse and touchpad settings to suit your taste by using the many options detailed in this guide.
+Change your mouse and touchpad settings to suit your taste.

 ## Budgie